Formal Course Description #

 Rule of Thumb: If at any point you submit an assignment that does not reflect your understanding of the material, then you have probably cheated.

-In the cases of labs, you are allowed to collaborate with others in the class.
-All you need to do is put your partners netid at the top.
-This can include detailed debugging and code sharing.
+In the cases of labs, you are allowed to collaborate with others in the class, which includes detailed debugging and code sharing.
+All you need to do is put your partners’ netid at the top.

 EVERY MACHINE PROBLEM IS A SOLO ASSIGNMENT IN THIS CLASS!